threefoldtech/info_grid/src/documentation/faq/faq.md

 *Note that TBW is not a technical specification, but a general claim from the manufacturer.
 For this reason, it can also be good to check the warranty of the disk.
 For example, if a manufacturer offers a 5-year warranty to its product, it indicates that the company thinks its product will last a long time.

-### Do I need a surge protector?

-A surge protector is highly recommended for your farm and your 3Nodes.
-This ensures your 3Nodes will not overcharge if a power surge happens.
-Whole-house surge protectors are also an option.

-### Do I need a power distribution unit (PDU)?

-A PDU (power distribution unit) is useful in big server settings in order to manage your wattage and keep track of your power consumption.

-### Do I need an uninterrupted power supply (UPS)?

-A UPS (uninterrupted power supply) is great for a 3Node if your power goes on and off frequently for short periods of time.
-This ensures your 3Node does not need to constantly reboot.
-If your electricity provider is very reliable, a UPS might not be needed, as the small downtime resulting from rare power outages with not exceed the DIY downtime limit*.
-(95% uptime, 5% downtime = 36 hours per month.)

-*That being said, make sure to have settings such as AC Recovery Power set properly so your 3Node goes back online if the power shutdowns momentarily.
-UPS are generally used in data center to make sure people have enough time to do a "graceful" shutdown of the units when power goes off.
-(See next question)

 ### Are SATA and SAS drives interchangeable?

 This goes only one way.
 You can put a SATA drive in a SAS slot, but you can’t put a SAS drive in a SATA slot.
 See the [next question](#what-is-the-speed-difference-between-sas-and-sata-disks) for more information.